ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/7825227">FcEazy</a></p>

 Through The Roundtable, you've built a global stage that connects players in the real world, and we're seeing a growing wave of LAN events popping up everywhere as a result.
 In fact, seeing the passion and community spirit you fostered with your event was a huge inspiration for me.
-This past year, I personally hosted and witnessed that same incredible energy when we brought our community together for China LAN 2025—the largest offline event in our region in seven years.
+This past year, I personally hosted and witnessed that same incredible energy when we brought our community together for China LAN 2025 — the largest offline event in our region in seven years.
 Heading into the new year, is there anything you'd like to share with future organizers, or with the fans and players who haven't yet had the chance to experience an offline event?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3171691" style="background-image: url('/wiki/shared/avatars/BTMC.jpg')"></a>